News & Events

 In one study, 990 participants who graduated from business school between 2015 and 2019 were asked a series of questions about their job search, the essential one being, “Did you negotiate your job offer?”
 Fifty-four percent of women reported negotiating offers compared to 44% of men, contradicting the idea that women don’t ask.

-To examine the generality of these findings, the authors then re-analyzed data collected from a variety of different samples between 1982 and 2015.
-In this study with 5,108 people, the researchers found no evidence of a gender difference in negotiating propensity.
+To examine the generality of these findings, the authors then re-analyzed data collected from various samples between 1982 and 2015.
+In this study, which involved 5,108 people, the researchers found no evidence of a gender difference in negotiating propensity.
 Men and women were initiating salary negotiations at similar rates.
 Examining the trend over time, the gender difference in negotiating rates declined.
 While it may have once been true that women negotiated their salaries less often than men, the trend no longer holds and may have reversed, at least in some populations.

 Why does this matter?
 Outdated Beliefs Have Consequences.